Carl Taseff: Cleveland Browns (1951)

-Taseff was drafted in the twenty-second round of the 1951 NFL draft by the Cleveland Browns, who had also selected Shula in the ninth round.
+Taseff was drafted 267th overall in the 22nd round of the 1951 NFL draft by the Cleveland Browns, who had also selected Shula in the ninth round.
 Both men made the team and were the only two rookies on the roster that year.
 Taseff was used sparingly as a rusher and receiver on offense and an occasional kick return man, as the Browns finished the season with a 11—1 win–loss record and advanced to the 1951 NFL Championship Game, which they lost to the Los Angeles Rams.
 The Browns released Taseff on waivers prior to the regular season, but he went unclaimed and the team added him to the roster when halfback Don Phelps was injured.

 Baltimore Colts (1953-1961)

 On March 25, 1953, Taseff was involved in a massive 15 player trade with the Baltimore Colts — a 10 player-for-5 player swap of contracts.
 Joining Taseff in making the move from the Browns to the expansion Colts were such future starters as defensive backs Don Shula and Bert Rechichar, end Art Spinney, and veteran guard Ed Sharkey.
 Taseff had a successful nine year career with the Colts.

 Taseff's best season on offense came in 1954, where he rushed for 41 attempts and 228 yards.
 In 1956, Taseff led the NFL in punt returns (23), punt return yards (233), and punt return touchdowns (1).
 His longest return of that season went for 90 yards.

 On defense, his best season was in 1958.
 Taseff recorded seven interceptions and had two fumble recoveries while also leading the league in punt returns with 29.
 The Colts advanced to the 1958 NFL Championship game, defeating the New York Giants in overtime.

 The Colts repeated as NFL Champions in 1959, and Taseff was again a contributing member of the Colts defense.
 That season, Taseff set an NFL record by returning a blocked field goal 99 yards for a touchdown in a 45-26 victory over the Los Angeles Rams in the final week of the regular season.